Exeter: 20th century

 A new bridge across the Exe was opened on 29 March 1905, replacing the former Georgian bridge.
-Made of cast-iron and steel with a three hinged arch design, it cost £25,000 and was designed by Sir John Wolfe Barry.
+Made of cast iron and steel with a three-hinged arch design, it cost £25,000 and was designed by Sir John Wolfe Barry.
 Also in 1905, electric trams replaced the horse trams with a new route which passed along the High Street, down Fore Street and over the new Exe Bridge.
 Once across the Exe the line divided, with one route along Alphington Road and another along Cowick Street.
 The line to St David's Station travelled along Queen Street instead of along New North Road and the line to Heavitree was extended.
 On 17 March 1917, a tram went out of control going down Fore Street, hit a horse-drawn wagon, then overturned on Exe Bridge; one female passenger was killed.
 By the 1920s there were problems with congestion caused by the trams, a need for expensive track renewal work and the slow speed of the trams in Exeter's narrow streets.
 After much discussion, the council decided to replace the tram service with double-decker buses and the last tram ran on 19 August 1931.
 The only remaining Exeter tram in service is car 19, now at the Seaton Tramway.

 Exeter was bombed by the German Luftwaffe during the Second World War when a total of 18 raids between 1940 and 1942 flattened much of the city centre.
 Between April 1941 and April 1943, Exeter was defended from enemy bombers by the No. 307 Polish Night Fighter Squadron, nicknamed the 'Lwów Eagle Owls', who were based at Exeter Airport.
 The city of Lwów shared the same motto as the city of Exeter – 'Semper Fidelis' (Always faithful).

 In April and May 1942, as part of the Baedeker Blitz and specifically in response to the RAF bombing of Lübeck and Rostock, 40 acre of the city were leveled by incendiary bombing.
-Many historic buildings in the center—particularly adjacent to High Street and Sidwell Street—were destroyed, and others, including the cathedral, were damaged.
+Many historic buildings in the centre—particularly adjacent to High Street and Sidwell Street—were destroyed, and others, including the cathedral, were damaged.
 On the night of 4 May, the Polish 307 Squadron dispatched four available aircraft against forty German Junkers Ju 88 bombers, preventing four German aircraft from releasing their load of bombs on Exeter.
 156 people were killed, but the squadron suffered no casualties in the process.